JPEG: JPEG XT

 JPEG XT (ISO/IEC 18477) was published in June 2015; it extends base JPEG format with support for higher integer bit depths (up to 16 bit), high dynamic range imaging and floating-point coding, lossless coding, and alpha channel coding.
 Extensions are backward compatible with the base JPEG/JFIF file format and 8-bit lossy compressed image.
 JPEG XT uses an extensible file format based on JFIF.
 Extension layers are used to modify the JPEG 8-bit base layer and restore the high-resolution image.
 Existing software is forward compatible and can read the JPEG XT binary stream, though it would only decode the base 8-bit layer.

 JPEG XL

 JPEG XL (ISO/IEC 18181) was published in 2021–2022.
 It replaces the JPEG format with a new DCT-based royalty-free format and allows efficient transcoding as a storage option for traditional JPEG images.
-The new format is designed to exceed the still image compression performance shown by HEVC HM, Daala and WebP.
+The new format is designed to exceed the still image compression performance shown by HEIF HM, Daala and WebP.
 It supports billion-by-billion pixel images, up to 32-bit-per-component high dynamic range with the appropriate transfer functions (PQ and HLG), patch encoding of synthetic images such as bitmap fonts and gradients, animated images, alpha channel coding, and a choice of RGB/YCbCr/ICtCp color encoding.